avishekkalsthoks/Whatsapp/README.md

 # Whatsapp
-This sort of a demo repo so i can learn Github
+I have this demo repo so i can learn Github